kpasad/Advanced-Lane-Finding/README.md

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained the following result.
 The first image shows chessboard images, overlayed with the corners detected by the cv2.findChessBoard() routine.
+![alt text][image1]

+Second image shows the undistorted images for the respective images above.
+![alt text][image1a]

-A closer look at the top left images shows the bending of the top of the image (radial distortion) is un-distorted in the respective un-distorted image.
+A closer look at the top left image shows the bending of the top of the image (radial distortion).
+The distortion is fixed in the  respective un-distorted image.
 A similar observation can be made about the bottom part of the top-right corner image.

 It is interesting to note that the `objpoints` do not have a unit, whereas `imgpoints` are measured in pixels.
 This is OK since the measurement of calibration and distortion matrices depend on relative distance between the pixels rather than any absolute scale.

 ###Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.
 Once the calibration and the distortion matrix is found, it does not need to be recalculated for the same camera.
-We store it in file.
+We store it in pickle file in the calbrate.py file.
 As an example, we reload the stored matrix and apply it to one of the test images.
+An example of realistic scanerio on which distortion is applied is the image below.
+![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.